1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 1. Clean the swingarm thoroughly.

-2. Make sure every hole is clean and smooth, and sand them if they are not.
+2. Make sure every hole is clean and smooth, and sand them if not.

 3. I had to grind down the washer groove on the left side bearing bore with a Dremel and carbide bit, followed by a sanding bit to smooth it out.